NethServer/docs/administrator-manual/en/mail.rst

 :guilabel:`Spam threshold` and :guilabel:`Deny message spam threshold` sliders in :guilabel:`Email > Filter` page.

+Messages marked as spam have a special header ``X-Spam-Flag: YES``.
+The :guilabel:`Add a prefix to spam messages subject` option makes the spam flag visible on the subject of the message, by prepending the given string to the ``Subject`` header.

 .. index::
    single: spam training

 Statistical filters, called Bayesian [#BAYES]_, are special rules that evolve and quickly adapt analyzing messages marked as **spam** or **ham**.

-The statistical filters can be trained with any IMAP client by simply moving a message in and out of the *junkmail* folder.
+The statistical filters can then be trained with any IMAP client by simply moving a message in and out of the :dfn:`junkmail folder`.
+As prerequisite, the junkmail folder must be enabled from :guilabel:`Email > Mailboxes` page by checking :guilabel:`Move to "junkmail" folder"` option.

-* By putting a message *into* the *junkmail* folder, the filters learn it is spam and will assign an higher score to similar messages.
+* By *putting a message into the junkmail folder*, the filters learn it is spam and will assign an higher score to similar messages.

-* On the contrary, by getting a message *out of junkmail*, the filters learn it is ham: next time a lower score will be assigned.
+* On the contrary, by *getting a message out of junkmail*, the filters learn it is ham: next time a lower score will be assigned.

 By default, all users can train the filters using this technique.
 If